olebole/irafdoc/doc/quadred.mkfringecor.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. The two examples below make an fringe correction image from a blank sky image, <tt>"sky017"</tt>.
+  1. The two examples below make an fringe correction image from a blank sky image, <span style="font-family: monospace;">"sky017"</span>.
 In the first example a separate fringe image is created and in the second the fringe image replaces the sky image.
   </p>